preactjs/preact-cli/README.md

   --cwd       The working directory in which to spawn a server.   [default: .]
   --server    Which server to run, or "config" to produce a firebase config.
           [options: "simplehttp2server", "superstatic", "config"] [default:"simplehttp2server"]
-  --dest      Directory or filename where firebase.json should be written
+  --dest      Directory or filename where firebase.json should be written.
-              (used for --server config)                          [default: -] --port, -p  Port to start a server on                           [default: "8080"]
+              (used for --server config)                          [default: -] --port, -p  Port to start a server on.                          [default: "8080"]

 ```